juanjotorres90/ngx-material-intl-tel-input/README.md

 # NgxMaterialIntlTelInput

 An Angular library for entering and validating international telephone numbers.
-It adds searchable material select to search for country codes, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.
+It adds searchable material select to look for country codes, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.

 <img src="assets/preview.png" alt="preview" width="500"/>